 Following is a set of functions in NumPy that operate on NumPy arrays:

 We have covered all the basics of NumPy in this cheat sheet.
-If you want to start learning NumPy in depth then check out the Python Certification Training by Intellipaat.
+If you want to start learning NumPy in depth then check out the Python Certification Training Course by Intellipaat.
 Not only will you get to learn and implement NumPy with a step by step guidance and support from us, but you will also get to learn some other important libraries in python such as SciPy, NumPy, MatPlotLib,Scikit-learn, Pandas, Lambda function and more.
 You will also get 24*7 technical support to help you with any and all of your queries, from the experts in the respective technologies here at intellipaat throughout the certification period.
-So, why wait?
-Check out the training program and enroll today!Previous Next
+Also you will be provided with free Python interview questions asked by the experts during interviews.Previous Next

 Learn SQL in 16 hrs from experts